 Areas of Specialties

 For every category of business out there, there is a specific business developer.
 Let’s say we have 50 business categories, then we have 50 types of business developers specialized in those specific categories.
 Their area of specialty is just limited to a certain kind of business.
-Although we have some business developers calling themselves know-it-all, but professional business developers are skilled at certain businesses.
+Although we have some business developers calling themselves know-it-all, professional business developers are skilled at certain businesses.

 For example, I am only focused on online & eCommerce businesses when it comes to business development.
 There are business developers specialized in app development, SaaS, and software development.
 Many only help websites and blogs to grow, and some are working on more recent tech-related startups like AI or Cryptocurrencies.